rob-allison/structuredschema/README.md

 # Type based validation

-A *type* is understood as a set of structured values matching that type.
+A *type* is defined here as a set of structured values matching that type.
 A *structured schema* is the expression of a type as a structured value.
 A structured value can then be validated against such a schema, and passes only if it is a member of the set of values matching the type defined by the schema.

-The result of validation can itself be structured data - as a list of validation failures.
+The result of validation is itself structured data - a list of validation failures.
 An empty list indicates that validation passed.

 # Type literals

+From the JSON specification, but with the separation of integers and decimals, there are the following base types:

-Corresponding to the base data types (Boolean, Integer, Decimal, String, Object, Array and Null), *type literals* define subsets of each data type.
+Boolean, Integer, Decimal, String, Object, Array and Null

+*type literals* define subsets of each data type.

 For Boolean, Integer, Decimal, and Null types, type literals corresponding to a single value in those types may be formed as the value itself (preferred where possible) or as string.
 For example 52 or "52".